boltlabs-inc/zip-spec/zip-bolt-support.rst

 **Channel Opening**.
 The customer creates a funding transaction that spends ZEC from a shielded address to a 2-of-2 multi-sig transparent address using a pay-to-script-hash (P2SH) output with a `pay-to-public-key-hash (P2PKH)` embedded inside the script.
 Here is what the funding transaction looks like when opening the channel.

+**Tokens**.
+There are three types of tokens described in this section: (a) channel token, (b) closure token, and (c) revocation token.
+(a) Channel token: this consists of public keys from the customer and merchant for the channel and a long-lived public key for the merchant.
+It also includes the initial customer balance and optionally, the wallet commitment.
+(b) Closure token: for the customer, this consists of the ...
+(c) Revocation token: this consists of a wallet public key and a corresponding revocation signature.

 2.1 Funding Transaction
 -------------
 The funding transaction is by default funded by only one participant, the customer.
 We will be extending the protocol to allow for dual-funded channels.